DrummerViking/tools/Export-MeetingItems/Readme.md

 ## Version History:
 ### 1.02 - 06/22/2022
  - Updated: Changed exported CSV file naming to: "_alias_-CalendaritemsReport_yyyy_MM_dd HH-mm-ss.csv".
-So if the script is run multiple times, we will conflict with previous files.
+So if the script is run multiple times, we will not conflict with previous files.
 ### 1.01 - 06/21/2022
  - Fixed: Increasing number of items return per calendar folder, from 10k to 1M items.
 ### 1.00 - 06/16/2022